fablabbcn/smartcitizen-docs/docs/start.md

 - From the Tools > Serial port menu, select the right board.
 This is Leonardo for SCK v1.0 (Goteo) or LilyPad Arduino USB for SCK v1.1 (Kickstarter).
 - Open the serial monitor window in the Arduino IDE (button at the top-right of the main window).
 - Set the options to "115200 baud" and “No line return” (drop-down menu at the bottom-right of the monitor window).
-- Wake up the module and activate the Wi-Fi command mode:
+- Wake up the module and activate the Wi-Fi command mode by typing in the serial monitor:

 *$$$*

 - Change to “Carriage return” option (drop-down menu at the bottom-right of the monitor window)

 - Add a new SSID to memory by typing:

-*set wlan ssid XXX**
+*set wlan ssid XXX*

+Note: You have to replace XXX with your ssid name, filling any space with the dollar ($) character.

-- Add a new phrase to memory (optional, password for WPA1 & WPA2):*
+- Add a new phrase to memory (optional, password for WPA1 & WPA2):

-*set wlan phrase XXX**
+*set wlan phrase XXX*

+Note: You have to replace XXX with your phrase, filling any space with the dollar ($) character.

-- Add a new key to memory  (optional, password for WEP & WEP64):*
+- Add a new key to memory  (optional, password for WEP & WEP64):

 *set wlan key XXX*